 Injured Seamen Have Rights.
 We Fight to Protect Them.

-At Stephenson, Chávarri & Lambert, a substantial part of our personal injury and maritime law practice is focused on seeking compensation for seamen, ship workers, oil rig workers, longshoremen, dock workers, commercial fishermen and other maritime industry employees who have suffered injury on the job.
+At Stephenson, Chávarri & Dawson, a substantial part of our personal injury and maritime law practice is focused on seeking compensation for seamen, ship workers, oil rig workers, longshoremen, dock workers, commercial fishermen and other maritime industry employees who have suffered injury on the job.
 Particularly, we represent seamen injured on oil rigs and ocean-going vessels who are seeking recovery under the Jones Act.

 The Jones Act was passed by the United States Congress in 1920.
 It enables sea-based maritime workers to seek damages if they suffer injury on the job due to the negligence of their employer or the vessel’s owner.
 Regardless of fault, maritime law entitles injured seamen to receive maintenance (financial support) and cure (medical care) at their employer’s expense.